HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

 &nbsp;

-# When to use DBSCAN?
+# When to Use DBSCAN?

 Now that we understand what DBSCAN is and how to implement it, our final question is when to use DBSCAN.
 Recall that DBSCAN uses epsilon and a minimum point threshold to mark high density regions as clusters and low density regions as outliers.
 This is great when: